earwig/benkurtovic.com/_posts/2011-08-05-earwigbot-progress-wiki-toolset.md

 description: YAWTF (Yet Another Wiki Tools Framework, or Yet Another...
 WTF?)
 ---

+__Update Aug 08, 2011__: Some changes made thanks to updates in the new `feature/tests-framework` branch.

-So I've been spending the past week and a half working on EarwigBot's new wikitools framework thing (to avoid confusion with Mr.Z-man's `python-wikitools` package, I'm referring to it as "EarwigBot's Wiki Toolset" in the docs, even though it's `wiki.tools` internally).
+So I've been spending the past week and a half working on EarwigBot's new wikitools framework thing (to avoid confusion with Mr.Z-man's `python-wikitools` package, I'm referring to it as "EarwigBot's Wiki Toolset" in the docs, even though it's just `wiki` internally).
 Basically, it's the interface between EarwigBot and the MediaWiki API.

 As Josh put it, this is "the thing that actually makes it work".